-Every summer, the Public Theater produces a beloved New York democratic tradition: Shakespeare in the Park, presented for free at the open-air Delacorte Theater in Central Park.
-There’s nothing quite like hearing the Bard’s immortal words performed outdoors, with a backdrop of natural splendor and the Belvedere Castle looming in the background like the world’s most impressive set decoration.
+Every summer, the Public Theater produces a beloved NYC democratic tradition and one of the best free things to do in NYC: Shakespeare in the Park, presented at the open-air Delacorte Theater in Central Park.
+There’s nothing quite like hearing the Bard’s immortal words performed outside in New York, with a backdrop of natural splendor and the Belvedere Castle looming in the background like the world’s most impressive set decoration.
 But Shakespeare in the Park’s popularity means that tickets aren’t easy to come by.
 Only the most perseverant will be able to secure seats.
 Here’s our guide to navigating the system.

 What is Shakespeare in the Park?

 Created by the late Joseph Papp in 1962, the Public Theater's series offers free, large-scale productions of works by William Shakespeare (as well as the occasional musical or non-Shakespearean drama).
 The productions often feature some of the most talented actors of our day.
 Past casts have included including Meryl Streep, Kevin Kline, Al Pacino, Blythe Danner, Philip Seymour Hoffman, George C. Scott and Denzel Washington.

 The Taming of the Shrew is playing May 24 through June 26, 2016, in an all-female production directed by Phyllida Lloyd.
 Troilus and Cressida is playing July 19 through August 14, 2016, directed by Daniel Sullivan.

 When is Shakespeare in the Park?

 Shakespeare in the Park runs from May 24 through August 14, 2016.